Risk-Team/CAVAanalytics/README.md

-CAVA (Climate and Agriculture Risk Visualization and Assessment) is a framework and approach to the analysis and visualization of climate data.
-[CAVA is made of a Platform (GUI)](https://fao-cava.predictia.es/auth), which is freely accessible and satisfy the needs of most standard users interested in climate models and a R package (**CAVAanalytics**), which allows remote access to high-resolution climate information and a unified approach to working with NetCDF files in general.
+CAVA (Climate and Agriculture Risk Visualization and Assessment) is a framework and approach to the analysis and visualization of climate data developed jointly by **The Food and Agriculture Organization of the United Nations (FAO) and the University of Cantabria**.
+[CAVA is made of a Platform
+(GUI)](https://fao-cava.predictia.es/auth), which is freely accessible and satisfy the needs of most standard users interested in climate models and a R package (**CAVAanalytics**), which allows remote access to high-resolution climate information and a unified approach to working with NetCDF files in general.